forlilab/Ringtail/docs/source/cmdline.rst

     "plot", "Create scatterplot of ligand efficiency vs docking score for best pose of each ligand.
 Saves as 'scatter.png'.", "save (bool)"
     "pymol", "Launch interactive LE vs Docking Score plot and PyMol session.
 Ligands in the bookmark specified with bookmark_name will be ploted and displayed in PyMol when clicked on.","bookmark_name (str)"

-#TODO table of values that are explicit keywords in cmd line tool